 Paint your daffodils yellow.
 We used a sponge to apply our paint and enjoyed using a different technique to our usual paint brushes and noticed the patterns we created were just like the real flowers.

-Cut out your daffodils once the paint has dried.
+Once the paint has dried, cut out your daffodils.
 We used a fairly thin card and the wet paint made the card bend a little as it dried – which turned out to be perfect as it gave the daffodils a more 3D shape.

-Cut out the centre part of some egg boxes to make the trumpets for the daffodils and paint them yellow or orange.
+Cut out the centre parts of your egg boxes to make the trumpets for the daffodils and paint them yellow or orange.
 Paint them inside and out.

-Once the trumpets are a dry, glue one into the centre of each daffodil star using craft glue and leave the daffodils flat until the glue dries.
+Once the trumpets are dry, glue one into the centre of each daffodil star using craft glue (or sticky tape) and leave the daffodils flat until the glue dries.

 Attach some wool, string or ribbon on to the back of each daffodil using sticky tape and then hang up your daffodil bunting to decorate your home.